kgateway-dev/kgateway/docs/content/operations/upgrading/canary.md

 ## Roll back a canary upgrade {#rollback}

-As you test your environment with the new version of Gloo Edge, you might need to roll back to the previous version.
+As you test your environment with the canary version of Gloo Edge, you might need to roll back to the previous version.
 You can follow a canary model for the rollback.

 1. Set the previous version that you want to roll back to as an environment variable.
    ```shell